indusherchan/processJsonData/README.md

-This technical task project is created with Yii 2 Basic Project Template
+This Process Json Data project is created with Yii 2 Basic Project Template

 DIRECTORY STRUCTURE
 -------------------